14 May So you want to be a Manager?

 What additional skills and knowledge will you need to develop as a manager and how will you do that?

-What support will be available to you?
+Will support be available to you?

 2. Who will support you?